JustALoony/Coffee-DB-Analysis/README.md

 # My-experience-with-DataCamp
 I have learned many different subjects using the platform, from Python programming to data analysis.
-Personally, I find that its learning style works for me.
+Personally, I find that its learning style works less for me.
 I prefer studying in groups.